 Ultimate responsibility for Array lies with the Board of Directors (Board).
-Array's Board is comprised of managing directors and associates from the Carlyle Group and members of Array's executive team.
+Array's Board is comprised of managing directors and associates from Oaktree, the Carlyle Group and members of Array's executive leadership team.
 The Board is very active and engaged in Array's operations and activities and formally meets on a quarterly basis to review Array performance inclusive of sustainability and CSR initiatives.
 During these meetings, the Board will provide direction and discusses current and future deliverables and expectations.
 In addition, Array provides them with financial updates on a monthly basis.
 Further to these formal meetings, the Board will meet as required given the current circumstances and conditions that have the ability or have an impact on our organization.

-Throughout 2019, an executive team consisting of our Chief Executive Officer (CEO), Chief Operations Officer (COO), Chief Commercial Officer (CCO), Chief Financial Officer (CFO) and Vice President, Human Resources (VPHR), oversaw Array's operational control.
+Throughout 2021, an executive team consisting of our Chief Executive Officer (CEO), Chief Operating Officer (COO), Chief Financial Officer (CFO) and Senior Vice President, Human Resources (SVPHR), oversaw Array's operational control.
 The CEO has ultimate responsibility for Array's operations and provides the board with updates on a regular basis.
 The COO is responsible for the operations side of the business including production, engineering, procurement, materials management and logistics.
-The CCO is responsible for the commercial side of the operations including sales, business development, design, and project management.
 The CFO is responsible the financial aspects of the business including the allocation of funds for capital expenditure for CSR projects.
 The VPHR is responsible for the human capital aspects of the organization and oversees the Sustainability and Risk Management Team.

 The Sustainability and Risk Management (SRM) team is responsible to support the implementation of Array's CSR program and strategy.
-Guidance is provided by the executive team but the SRM department is responsible for the overall governance of the ERA program.
+Guidance is provided by the executive team, but the SRM department is responsible for the overall governance of the ERA program.
 Requests related to CSR are funneled through their office and directed to the appropriate business divisions and sites to maximize performance and avoid unintended negative impacts.
 In addition, they are responsible for global development of the ERA program and risk management assessments.
-Array has adopted this structure to ensure coordination amongst the business divisions globally, and consistency throughout
+Array has adopted this structure to ensure coordination amongst the business divisions globally, and consistency throughout Array's operations.

-Array's operations.
 Finally, this team holds responsibility for leveraging synergies to achieve global corporate CSR commitments and objectives.